Posted: 3/9/16 | March 9th, 2016

 It’s the perfect place to just lounge for weeks and listen to music with friends in between dips in the ocean and sunset walks — without feeling guilty for spending a fortune.

-A common way of getting around Mozambique is to hitchhike, called a boleia in Portuguese.
+A common way of getting around Mozambique is to hitchhike in a boleia in Portuguese.
 Tofo isn’t big, but if you want to get to the ATM, which is a bit of a walk, a ride is much quicker and more fun, too!

 I took a few boleias that were somehow just as relaxing as laying on the beach — I sat in the back of a pickup truck and watched as we passed little villages with grass huts and hundreds of trees heavy with mango fruit.
 Some boleias are even boats.